Diversity & Accessibility Scholarship

 How many scholarships are there available for each term?

-Scholarship availability will vary on each term depending on the choices made by the applicants for funding and the funds available to Stomping Ground.
+Scholarship availability will vary on each term depending on the choices made by the applicants and the funds available to Stomping Ground.
 All applications will be evaluated and considered according to a rubric system.

 What will happen if I am not selected?

 All applicants are welcome to reapply for the next term through a simple reapplication process.
 Our scholarship application form has a question asking if this is your first time applying or if you are re-submitting your application.
-If you indicate on the application that you are re-applying you do not need to continue filling out the rest of the application; the answers from your previous application will be used.
-If you are not selected you may also decide to take the classes covering your own expenses or to apply to our internship program.
-Click here for more info on the Internship Program.
+If you indicate on the application that you are re-applying, you do not need to continue filling out the rest of the application; the answers from your previous application will be used.

-Can this be my first class with Stomping Ground??
+Can this be my first class with Stomping Ground?

 How much are the scholarship awards?

 We offer full tuition and half tuition scholarships, which enables us to reach more students.
 The application form will ask you to articulate your needs; we ask that you consider your possibilities when making this choice.
-Depending on the program you select the scholarship will cover tuition for 2 or 3 classes.

 When will I be notified of a scholarship award?